les1g/urban-palm-tree/README.md

 ## Getting Started

-To get a local copy up and running follow these simple example steps.
+The site is live on: https://les1g.vercel.app/.
+Alternatively, you can get a local copy up and running follow these simple example steps.

 ### Prerequisites